ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Note: a negative number can indicate that a refund will be given to use toward other expenses such as housing, fees, and books.
 In such cases, be sure to reach out to the school directly for any clarification or questions.

-What will attending Western Washington College of Education really cost you?
+What will attending Western Washington University really cost you?
 The answer depends on several factors.

 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
-You can find the Western Washington College of Education's net cost calculator on their website.
+You can find the Western Washington University's net cost calculator on their website.

 Western Washington University Tuition Payment Plans